 Thanks to Steven Spielberg’s 1993 Oscar-winning film “Schindler’s List,” many know the story of Oskar Schindler, the German industrialist who saved hundreds of Polish Jews during World War II by employing them in his factories.

-For 13 months from 1940 to 1941, Fry, based in Marseille, forged papers and planned rescue routes for a list of people that reads like a Who’s Who of Europe’s cultural and political elite.
+For 13 months from 1940 to 1941, Fry, based in Marseilles, forged papers and planned escape routes for a list of people that reads like a Who’s Who of Europe’s cultural elite.
 It includes Hannah Arendt, Marc Chagall, and Max Ernst.

-A graduate of Cornell University and an alumna of the University of Iowa Writers’ Workshop, Orringer initially considered herself content with the short-story medium — her collection “How to Breathe Underwater” was published in 2005.
+An alumna of the Iowa Writers’ Workshop, Orringer initially considered herself content with writing stories — her collection “How to Breathe Underwater” was published in 2005.
 But an emotional conversation several years ago changed everything.
 After her grandfather described how he had been conscripted into the Hungarian army as a Jew in 1939, Orringer set out to tell his story with her debut novel.
 It was while researching that 2010 work, “The Invisible Bridge,” that she encountered Fry.

-Orringer came across an article in the Franco-German armistice known as the “surrender on demand” clause, a mandate that required the French state to turn over German nationals on French soil to German officials.
-Intrigued, she turned to the Internet.
+Orringer had come across an article in the Franco-German armistice known as the “surrender on demand” clause, a mandate that required the French state to turn over German nationals on French soil to German officials.

 The more Orringer learned about Fry, the more her curiosity grew.
 Fry’s memoir raised even more questions.
 When she tracked down the book’s original introduction she found it “indignant and impassioned” compared with the version that appeared in print.
 Fry’s editors, she later discovered, worried the public would react badly to reading about “the horrible things that were happening in Europe at the time.”

 “I came to understand pretty quickly that there was a lot that Fry couldn’t reveal about his own experience when his book was published in 1945. … The style in which it’s written is very guarded.
-It’s theatrical in a way,” said Orringer, Radcliffe’s Lisa Goldberg Fellow.
+It’s theatrical in a way,” said Orringer.
 “He speaks as if he were writing a spy movie about himself.
 I was wondering who this person was behind this artifice.”

-Orringer learned Fry, who graduated from Harvard in 1930, was even guarded and secretive with many of his friends and collaborators.
+Orringer soon discovered that Fry, who graduated from Harvard in 1930, was just as guarded with many of his friends and collaborators.
 “A novelist immediately begins to pay attention when somebody talks about obsessive secret-keeping.
 I wanted to know what his secrets were.”

 A window into some of those secrets has opened for Orringer at Harvard.
 While at Radcliffe she has delved into Harvard’s archives, poring over Fry’s student file to learn more about his College years.

-According to the author, a keen intelligence and a rebellious spirit punctuated Fry’s time in Cambridge.
+A keen intelligence and rebellious spirit punctuated Fry’s time in Cambridge.
 When the literary journal The Harvard Advocate refused their work, Fry and classmate Lincoln Kirstein founded their own quarterly, The Hound & Horn.
-Fry’s sharp intellect was matched by his love of mischief.
+Fry’s intellect was matched by his love of mischief.
 He was fond of parties and drinking, said Orringer, and was eventually suspended for placing a “For Sale” sign on the lawn at the home of the Harvard College dean.

 Included in the archives are letters Fry’s father and the administration exchanged over the young man’s bad behavior, as well as pleas from some of the professors who supported his reinstatement.